Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 	RSVP/0.1 SUGGEST Joe's

-Suggesting a location with options:
+Suggesting a location with implementation options:

 	RSVP/0.1 SUGGEST Big Dipper
 	Why: Group special, one day only